multatronic/goto/README.md

 ```

 Add a new path alias with with `g2dict -a [ALIAS] [-t TARGET]`.
-If no target is supplied, the current directory will be
+The target can be relative to your current directory.
+If no target is supplied, the current directory will be assumed.

-assumed.
+You can add an alias with spaces by putting quotes around it, providing you also use them when running the goto command.

 Entries are stored in a json file `.g2dict` in your home folder.
-You can safely delete it (you will lose your
+G2dict will create it if it isn't there, so you can safely delete it (you will lose your aliases ofcourse).
-aliases ofcourse).
-G2dict will create it if it isn't there.

 jump to a directory with `goto [ALIAS]`, you can jump back to the previous directory with 'goto prev'